canonical/lxd/doc/rest-api.md

         "name": "vol1",
         "pool": "pool3"
     }

+Input (migration across lxd instances):

+    {
+        "name": "vol1"
+        "pool": "pool3"
+        "migration": true
+    }

+The migration does not actually start until someone (i.e. another lxd instance) connects to all the websockets and begins negotiation with the source.

+Output in metadata section (for migration):

+    {
+        "control": "secret1",       # Migration control socket
+        "fs": "secret2"             # Filesystem transfer socket
+    }

+These are the secrets that should be passed to the create call.

 ### GET
  * Description: information about a storage volume of a given type on a storage pool